Good thing we have experience dealing with the unexpected!

 Now, that may sound pretty dramatic, but there are thousands of women across the U.S. who have a story of declining health that was triggered or worsened by alcohol.

-So, maybe you're just tired of that day-after feeling.
+Maybe you're just tired of that day-after feeling.

 Perhaps our mommy-needs-wine culture is really not helping your parenting.